iulyanp/iulyanp.github.io/_posts/database/2020-07-11-import-excel-data-into-mysql.md

 The new user currently has no access rights to the databases.
 The new user's privileges must then be granted, which comes next.
 The following privileges are available to users:

-Give complete root access to the databases with ALL PRIVILEGES.
-If no database is specified, will have global access to it.
+ALL PRIVILEGES - gives complete root access to the databases, if no database is specified, will have global access to it.

 CREATE – build new databases or tables
 DROP - remove databases or tables